-When you first arrive in Bangladesh you may be overwhelmed by the crowds, the traffic jams, the humidity, and the lack of familiar facilities however your perspective will change as you come to know its people.
-Generosity, honesty, integrity and good humour are all traits common to this land, but while 80% of its population live in rural areas Bangladesh remains in most parts a very traditional society, adhering to customs and norms that go back hundreds of years, and so an understanding of the Bangladeshi cultural terrain is key for any successful trip!
+When you first arrive in Bangladesh, you may be overwhelmed by the crowds, the traffic jams, the humidity, and the lack of familiar facilities.
+However, your perspective will quickly change as you come to know its people.
+Generosity, honesty, integrity, and good humour are all traits common to this land.
+Today, 80 percent of the population live in rural areas, and Bangladesh remains for the most part a very traditional society, adhering to customs and norms that go back hundreds of years.
+As such, an understanding of Bangladeshi culture is critical.

 Culture Smart!
-Bangladesh will introduce you to the culture and the people beyond the headlines.
-It offers clear advice on what to expect and how to behave in different social situations, and whether you are a tourist or you are traveling on business, it will equip you with a cultural literacy that will help bring the experience and interactions into full color!
+Bangladesh will introduce you to the culture and the people beyond the stereotypes and headlines.
+It offers clear advice on what to expect and how to behave in different social situations.
+Whether you are a tourist or you are traveling on business, it will equip you with the tools you need to make the most of your trip.

 Welcome to Bangladesh!
 Bangladeshe swagato!

 A common superstition worth acknowledging when in Bangladesh is that you shouldn't sit with your head supported on the palm of your hand while resting your elbow on the table - or you'll have a bad life in the future.
 So, think of your posture when you're waiting for your bharta!